InfluxGraph/influxgraph/README.rst

 When build index time exceeds request response timeout, the extension may not release the GiL quickly enough and could cause request timeouts.
 In this use case PyPy is a better option or extensions should be disabled if switching interpreter is not viable.

+There are two performance tests in the repository that can be used to see relative performance with and without extensions, for index and template respectively.
+On `PyPy` extensions are purposefully disabled.

 Known Limitations
 ==================